monero-project/monero/tests/README.md

 virtualenv venv
 ```

-**Note**: You can name your virtual environment anything you want; but, this repository is configured to ignore the contents of venv.
+**Note**: You can name your virtual environment anything you want; but, this repository is only configured to ignore the contents of `venv` and `.venv`.

 After activiating your virtual environment, as detailed in the afformentioned fuide, install the required dependencies:
 ```bash